 - Contains alcohol and sodium hydroxide which can be drying

-- Deep hydration from shea butter and apricot kernel oil
+- Deep hydration from coconut oil, beeswax, and grapeseed oil